Cognigy/Documentation/docs/en/docs/ai/nlu/slot-mapping/slot-mapping.md

 Date slot detection uses the next upcoming year if the date of the input is not in the current month, has already occurred in the current year, and a year is not given in the input.

-In order for a past date to be assigned to the DATE Slot if it not from the current month, but instead a previous month, a year will need to be provided in the input.
+To assign a past date to the DATE Slot when it is from a previous month (not the current month), a year must be provided in the input.

 #### Examples